 But the answer to the second question leads us into the subject of this chapter.
 What were the conditions Jesus met in order to obtain this inheritance, this title of Son?
 Since it was because He became better than the angels that He obtained the inheritance, how and in what sense did He become better?
 Hebrews gives the answer.
 It was “because of the suffering of death crowned with glory and honor, that by the grace of God He might taste death for everyone” (Hebrews 2:9).
 It was “by becoming obedient to the point of death, even death on a cross … God highly exalted him” (Philippians 2:8).
 He was “made perfect” through sufferings (Hebrews 2:10).

 During His sojourn on earth the eternal Son of God “made himself nothing, taking the form of a servant, being born in the likeness of men” (Philippians 2:7, ESV).
 For the first time in all eternity, the second person of the Trinity acquired a human nature and for thirty-three years He lived life as God intended man to live it.
-“For a little while was made lower than the angels,” and then, having faithfully completed His life work, He was “crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone.”
-(Hebrews 2:9, ESV).
+“For a little while was made lower than the angels,” and then, having faithfully completed His life work, He was “crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone” (Hebrews 2:9, ESV).
 For a “little while” He was lower than the angels but because of His perseverance in suffering and the fact that He was crowned with glory, He became a Son “indeed.”
 The crown He received is the victor’s crown (Gr stephanos), awarded to the victor in an athletic contest.442

 Apparently, in some sense, the second person of the Trinity was not always “perfect,” and in a specific sense, was not always a “Son.”443 Therefore, “He had to be made like His brethren in all things, that He might become a merciful and faithful high priest in things pertaining to God, to make propitiation for the sins of the people” (Hebrews 2:17).
 By suffering and experiencing life in the same manner His brethren did, He became a merciful priest who can experientially identify with our plight.
 “For since He Himself was tempted in that which He has suffered, He is able to come to the aid of those who are tempted” (Hebrews 2:18), and “he can deal gently with the ignorant and misguided, since he himself also is beset with weakness” (Hebrews 5:2).

 Furthermore, only by living without sin could He qualify to make propitiation for the sins of the people.
 A sinless sacrifice was needed.
 When He became a Son, He became not only the messianic King, but He also became a priest!
 He is indeed superior to the angels!
-The writer makes this clear later when he associates Psalms 2:7-8 with Psalm 110:4, implying he was begotten as a Son on His resurrection and ascension.
+The writer makes this clear later when he associates Psalms 2:7-8 with Psalms 110:4, implying he was begotten as a Son on His resurrection and ascension.
 At that time the Father says of him, “Thou art a priest forever According to the order of Melchizedek” (Hebrews 5:6).

 But how did He qualify for these high honors: messianic King, High Priest, and an inheritance?
 The answer is that He “LOVED righteousness and hated lawlessness; Therefore God, Thy God, hath anointed Thee With the oil of